aaronater10/sfcparse/README.md

 ```
 ### That's it!
 ___
-# Tutorial Appending:
+## Tutorial Appending:
 #### Writes New Data to a File if it Exists

-It is the same syntax as exporting, but here is an example using the same exported output from Exporting **"settings.config"**.
+It is the same syntax as exporting, but here is an example using the same exported output from "Exporting - Single Line" **settings.config**.

 **Note** these are just examples to build your data to append.